 - Create a distribution point for the MSI and MST files.
 This is done by creating a shared network folder on Windows Server.

 - Generate an Orca transform.
-This is an MST file which contains the Site Secret Key (SSK) for the building location you wish the clients to associate to, as well as any custom tags you wish to attach to the client.
-For different locations, you will need to generate a new transform file so the SSK is used only for a particular site.
-Otherwise, the clients will all be associated to one network. (note that the Orca tool can be obtained for free from the Windows 10 SDK)
+This is an MST file containing the Site Secret Key (SSK) for the building location you would like the clients to associate with and any custom tags you would like to attach to the client.
+You must generate a new transform file for different locations to use the SSK only for a particular site.
+Otherwise, the clients will all be associated with one network. (note that the Orca tool can be obtained for free from the Windows 10 SDK)

 A start-to-finish screencast of deploying the Roaming Client via Active Directory is below: